Writing good image alt text

 Screen readers read alt text aloud when they reach an image.
 Alt text will also appear if the image fails to load.

 Alt text should not describe every detail.
 Every image announced by a screen reader demands attention.
-Unnecessary alt text can slow people down, create noise and make content harder to use.
+Unnecessary or poorly written alt text can slow people down, create noise or confusion and make content harder to use.

 Instead, explain the point of the image clearly and quickly so people can move on.